Informatievlaanderen/VSDS-Tech-Docs/docs/_introduction/LDES_server.md

 ### Retention policy

-A [retention policy](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-retention) determines how long data will be kept and stored.
+A retention policydetermines how long data will be kept and stored.
 Its purpose is to ensure the efficient use of storage resources by controlling data growth over time.
 Setting a retention policy per view to minimise storage fill-up is possible.

 <p align="center"><img src="/VSDS-Tech-Docs/images/retention_policy.png" width="60%" text-align="center"></p>